vsoch/nero2/pages/getting-started/connecting.md

 #### Password

-To ease access and increase compatibility[^krb_legacy] with different platforms, Nero allows a simple password-based authentication mechanism for SSH.
+To ease access and increase compatibility with different platforms, Nero allows a simple password-based authentication mechanism for SSH.

 Upon connection, you will be asked for your SUNet ID password with the following prompt: